Maha-Magdy/Tic-Tac-Toe-Game/README.md

 - Ruby
 - Repl

-## Game Instructions
+## Game Rules

 [Tic-Tac-Toe](./game-picture.png)

-Tic Tac Toe is a game in which the main objective is to complete a row, column, or diagonal with the same symbol.
+Tic Tac Toe is a game whose main objective is to complete a row, column, or diagonal with the same symbol.
 Players take turns placing different symbols ("X" or "O") on the board, and the first that completes a row, column, or diagonal, wins.
-If no one completes them, then, the game ends as a "Tie".
+If no one completes them, then the game ends as a "Tie".

+## Game Instructions

+- Run `bin/main.rb` in the Terminal
+- Enter the first player's name
+- Enter the second player's name
+- Press Enter to start the game
+- Each player must enter a number from 1-9 that's not already placed on the board
+- The game finishes when all places are filled ("TIE") or when a row, column, or diagonal is filled up.

 ## Getting Started